EMODnet/EMODnet-Biology-Biomass-Weighted-Fish-Functional-Feeding-Traits-for-the-Northeast-Atlantic-1997-2020/README.md

-# {{Biomass-Weighted Fish Functional Feeding Traits for the Northeast Atlantic (1997-2020)}}
+# Biomass-Weighted Fish Functional Feeding Traits for the Northeast Atlantic (1997-2020)

 ## Introduction

-{{International efforts to assess the status of marine ecosystems have been hampered by insufficient observations of food web interactions across many species, their various life stages, and geographic ranges.
+International efforts to assess the status of marine ecosystems have been hampered by insufficient observations of food web interactions across many species, their various life stages, and geographic ranges.
 We use a recently published fish stomach contents database for the Northeast Atlantic to infer functional feeding traits for fish species across a range of sizes observed in survey data from the Northeast Atlantic shelf seas.
-This synthesis of feeding and biomass information can be used to reveal spatial and temporal changes in ecosystem structure and functioning.}}
+This synthesis of feeding and biomass information can be used to reveal spatial and temporal changes in ecosystem structure and functioning.

 ## Directory structure

 ```
-{{directory_name}}/
+EMODnet-Biology-Biomass-Weighted-Fish-Functional-Feeding-Traits-for-the-Northeast-Atlantic-1997-2020/
 ├── analysis
 ├── data/
 │   ├── derived_data/